Extremality and dynamically defined measures, part II: Measures from conformal dynamical systems: Introduction

 In the one-dimensional case (i.e. $T(x) = nx$ mod 1 for some $n\geq 2$), combining with Theorems \ref{theoremhofbauer} and \ref{theoremexactdim} implies that the measures in Theorem \ref{theoremliouville} all have entropy zero with respect to $T$.
 Actually, this result, namely that generic invariant measures have entropy zero, holds more generally for all piecewise monotonic transformations of the interval \cite[Theorem 2(vi)]{Hofbauer2}, as well as for all Axiom A diffeomorphisms \cite[6th theorem on p.101]{Sigmund}.

 There are numerous other classes of measures coming from dynamics which are known to be exact dimensional.
 A notable example is the theorem of Barreira, Pesin, and Schmeling \cite{BPS} to the effect that any measure ergodic, invariant, and hyperbolic with respect to a diffeomorphism is exact dimensional.
 Theorem \ref{theoremexactdim} applies directly to those measures whose dimension is sufficiently large, but the question still remains about those measures whose dimension is not large enough.
-In Part III we will return to this question, answering it at least for the class of expanding toral endomorphisms with distinct eigenvalues, and possibly for a much larger class.
+We hope to return to this question, answering it at least for the class of expanding toral endomorphisms with distinct eigenvalues, and maybe even for possibly a much larger class.
 But for now, we turn our attention to measures coming from conformal dynamical systems.